 MFY has updated "Nursing Homes and Alternatives," originally published by Friends & Relatives of the Institutionalized Aged (FRIA).
 Called "the bible of long-term care for the elderly and their caregivers," this book has been used by many families to ensure that their relatives receive the care they deserve.

-MFY will hold a Pro Bono Recognition Awards Breakfast on Friday, December 6, 2013 at Davis Polk & Wardwell LLP in Manhattan to recognize the important work done by private attorneys and others to improve access to justice for MFY's clients.
+MFY held a Pro Bono Recognition Awards Breakfast on Friday, December 6, 2013 at Davis Polk & Wardwell LLP in Manhattan to recognize the important work done by private attorneys and others to improve access to justice for MFY's clients.
 Honorees include State Senator Brad Hoylman for his efforts to expand justice for tenants, consumers, workers and patients; Ropes & Gray LLP for its participation in MFY's externship and re-entry programs; DLA Piper LLP for co-counseling a major class action case on behalf of adult home residents; and Dora Galacatos and Fordham Law School's Feerick Center for outstanding work to encourage pro bono participation.

 MFY's 50th Anniversary Alumni Reunion was held on Sept.
 26. To see photos, listen to panel presentation and stay connected, click here.